jina-ai/jina/docs/concepts/executor/serve.md

 INFO   executor0/rep-0@11606 detected changes in: ['XXX/XXX/XXX/my_executor.py'].
 Refreshing the Executor
 ```

-And after this, Executor will start serving with the renewed code.
+And after this, the Executor will start serving with the renewed code.

 ```python
 from jina import Client, DocumentArray